-Applicants to all of our grant programmes must meet the following eligibility criteria ('work' includes project development and research, as well as capital works):
+Applicants to all of our programmes must meet the following eligibility criteria:

-- □ The building that the application relates to must be a Christian place of worship located within the UK, and originally built as a place of worship no less than 30 years ago.
-We do not fund works to cathedrals, converted buildings, church halls, or privately-owned churches such as chapels within hospitals, hospices, schools or prisons or other such institutions. - □ Work must relate to the main church building, or an extension thereof.
-The National Churches Trust will not fund work for new build or stand-alone structures. - □ Applicants must be the owners or have the right to carry out the work.
+- □ The building must be a Christian place of worship (but not a cathedral) located within the UK, and originally built as a place of worship no less than 30 years ago.
+We do not fund works to converted buildings, church halls, or privately-owned churches such as chapels within hospitals, hospices, schools or prisons or other such institutions. - □ Works must be to the main church building.
+If applying for new facilities, the proposed works must be to the place of worship, or an extension thereof.
+The National Churches Trust will not fund new build or stand-alone structures.
+Exceptions may only be made upon request if the place of worship is Grade I / A listed, and the decision is endorsed by one of the UK Home Countries Heritage Bodies. - □ Applicants must be the owners or have the right to carry out the work.
 If the church is not part of a main denomination, or registered with Churches Together in Britain and Ireland, they must be a registered charity. - □ Buildings must be open for regular public worship for a minimum of 6 services per year.
-Buildings that have been closed to the public must have plans to reopen for regular worship and public access, and a congregation waiting to use the building on completion. - Buildings must be open to the public for at least 100 days per year in addition to worship, or have plans to do so within a year of project completion.
-Tell us if you will need to have special arrangements, such as key holder details on display, in order to meet this requirement.
-Priority will be given to those with regular opening hours. - □ Future capital projects must be led, overseen and supervised by a suitably qualified professional, usually a professionally qualified architect (listed on the Register of Architects) or a chartered building surveyor (MRICS or FRICS).
-Where the building is listed, the professional must have conservation accreditation from one of these conservation accreditation schemes at the stated level.
-Depending on the type of work being commissioned as part of the Gateway Grant we will expect this to already be in place: - The Register of Architects Accredited in Building Conservation (AABC).
-Architects must be listed at category 'A'. - Royal Institute of British Architects (RIBA).
-Architects must be listed as 'Specialist Conservation Architect'. - The Royal Incorporation of Architects in Scotland (RIAS).
+Buildings that have been closed to the public must have plans to reopen for regular worship and public access, and a congregation waiting to use the building on completion. - □ Buildings must be open to the public for at least 100 days per year in addition to worship.
+Tell us if you will need to have special arrangements, such as keyholder details on display, in order to meet this requirement.
+Priority will be given to those with regular opening hours. - Projects must be led, overseen and supervised by a suitably qualified professional, usually a professionally qualified architect (listed on the Register of Architects) or a chartered building surveyor (MRICS or FRICS).
+Where the building is listed, the professional must have conservation accreditation from one of these conservation accreditation schemes at the stated level: - The Register of Architects Accredited in Building Conservation (AABC).
+Architects must be listed at category 'A'. - o Royal Institute of British Architects (RIBA).
+Architects must be listed as

+- 'Specialist Conservation Architect'. - The Royal Incorporation of Architects in Scotland (RIAS).
 Architects must be listed as 'Advanced'. - o Royal Institute of Chartered Surveyors (RICS). - Chartered Institute of Architectural Technologists (CIAT).
-Listed at 'Accredited Conservationist' level. - □ Work for which funding is sought must not have started before the online application is submitted but must be achievable within 2 years of the grant decision being made. - □ At least 50% of the project cost (of this phase) must be in place at the point of application.
-Any reclaimable VAT can be included in the income. - 2 quotes must be in place.
-If a project is using an architect or chartered surveyor already engaged, we will wish to see proof of tendering from within the last 5 years.
-Our Professional Trades Directory may help you locate services for your project.

-□ Applications must be received before the deadline and include all documentation requested.
-Any documentation not supplied online must be received within 5 working days.
+Listed at 'Accredited Conservationist' level. - □ Work must not have started before the online application is submitted. - \square At least 50% of the total project cost must be in place at the point of application, with more than £10,000 still to raise. - □ All necessary permissions (from both the governing body and the local planning authority, if required) must be approved and in place at the point of application. - □ Applications must be received before the deadline and include all documentation requested.
+Any documentation not supplied online must be received within 10 working days.